appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 ## Why?

-This isn't a security header per-se, but there are three different options for cookies that you should be aware of.
+This isn't a security header per se, but there are three different options for cookies that you should be aware of.

 - Cookies marked as `Secure` will only be served over HTTPS.
 This prevents someone from reading the cookies in a MiTM attack where they can force the